Skip to main content

 Create a rolling API key, so that there isn’t one API key in use for more than a specific timeframe

 In the event that an API key is compromised, the shorter the amount of time it remains active will help to mitigate any potential undesired outcomes.
-What you can do to avoid this, is to create a rolling API key, so that a new API key is utilized every 6 hours.
-Below are the steps that you can use to completed this.
+What you can do to avoid this is to create a rolling API key so that a new API key is used every 6 hours.
+Below are the steps that you can use to complete this.

 Create a Rolling API Key

-1. Utilizing your private/master API key, create a new API key under your dedicated user
+1. Using your private or master API key, create a new API key under your dedicated user.

-3. Every 6 hours, create a new API key under that user, and updated the PayFields
+3. Every 6 hours, create a new API key under that user, and update the PayFields.

 4. Delete the previous API key 2 hours after you have updated the PayFields.
-It is recommended to leave the old key active for about 2 hours in case a user has the page opened, and the old key is cached there.
+Leaving the old key active for about 2 hours is recommended in case a user has the page opened, and the old key is cached there.

 JavaScript errors detected